LeBron James breaks NBA's all-time scoring record, surpassing Kareem Abdul-Jabbar

 "The game always improves when records like that are broken, so LeBron should enjoy his achievement," he said.
 "He's worked very hard to get this far.
 And for him, he'll get to wait and see who might be lucky enough to break his record, if that's gonna happen.
 It's always about passing it on to the next guy in line."

-James told ESPN in January he would like to play until his eldest son, Bronny Jr., makes it to the league, which means the scoring record could be much higher by the time he hangs up his sneakers.
+James told ESPN in January that he would like to play until his eldest son, Bronny Jr., makes it to the league, which means the scoring record could be much higher when he hangs up his sneakers.
 Bronny Jr. would be eligible to be drafted in the 2024-2025 season under the current collective bargaining agreement, ESPN reported.

 Since entering the league in 2003, James has become one of the NBA's biggest stars, collecting four championship rings in the process.
 He has played with the Lakers, the Miami Heat and had two separate stints with the Cleveland Cavaliers.
 Whenever he retires, James will leave behind a Hall of Fame resume and be widely revered as one of the best players to ever step onto an NBA court.